-7.9.1 Biodiversity
+6.9.1 Biodiversity

 Policies aimed at concentrating housing and employment development in the urban areas and away from greenfield sites should help to protect, maintain and enhance designated sites and their buffer zones.
 It should reduce the loss of agricultural land which may have biodiversity value.
 However, given the level of proposed housing there is likely to be some development of greenfield land which could have adverse impacts on habitats and species due to landtake, habitat fragmentation and urban pollution issues.
 In addition there could be some possible adverse secondary effects on biodiversity as a result of increased water abstraction.
 The significance of the effect will be dependent on the biodiversity value of the greenfield land to be developed.
-In addition, encouraging economic development and the proposed delivery of a new north-eastern relief route could mean additional land take, which could have adverse impacts on habitats and species.
+In addition, encouraging economic development could mean additional land take, which could have adverse impacts on habitats and species.
+The implementation of the Hemel Hempstead North East Relief Road will also require a small amount of greenfield land.
 Cumulatively there could be adverse effects on biodiversity, depending on the level of housing and other development provided and the sites taken forward.

-To counter this, significant positive effects on this objective have been forecast as a result of Policy CS26 which promotes the creation of a network of green infrastructure which should help to enhance biodiversity and could help to achieve BAP targets depending on the habitats created.
+To counter this, significant positive effects on this objective have been forecast as a result of Policy CS26 which promotes the protection, extension and enhancement of a network of green infrastructure which should help to enhance biodiversity and could help to achieve Biodiversity Action Plan targets depending on the habitats created.
 This policy also supports the conservation and management of important habitats and species by protecting designated sites.
 Positive effects have also been forecast as a result of Policy CS10 which specifically aims to protect identified wildlife corridors and preserve and enhance green gateways.
-The objective is further supported by policy CS12 which requires new developments to ensure that important trees are retained, encourages the planting of trees and shrubs, and the incorporation of street trees, living walls and soft landscaping, all of which should all have positive effects on biodiversity.
+The objective is further supported by Policy CS12 which requires new developments to ensure that important trees are retained, encourages the planting of trees and shrubs, and the incorporation of trees, living walls and soft landscaping, all of which should all have positive effects on biodiversity.

-7.9.2 Water, Flood Risk and Soil
+6.9.2 Water, Flood Risk and Soil

 Dacorum Borough is within an area already identified as 'over-abstracted' (Colne CAMS, EA).
-Providing additional housing will put direct pressure on scare water resources with the effect is likely to become more significant over time as more dwellings are built and risk of periodic water shortages increase.
+Providing additional housing will put direct pressure on scare water resources with the effect likely to become more significant over time as more dwellings are built and risk of periodic water shortages increase.
 There is also uncertainty whether the local waste water treatment works will be able to accommodate the levels of proposed growth with any overload of the sewerage system potentially resulting in adverse effects on water quality.
 Housing growth will also result in greater areas of impermeable surfaces with a corresponding increase in the risk of polluted run-off entering watercourses.

-However, significant positive effects on this SA objective have been identified as a result of two policies.
-Policy CS29 aims to safeguard water supplies, whilst Policy CS31 promotes the efficient use of water in both the construction of, and through the occupancy of, new developments which should also progress this objective and mitigate the potential adverse effects.
+However, significant positive effects on this SA objective have been identified as a result of three policies.
+Policy CS29 aims to safeguard water supplies.
+Policy CS31 promotes the efficient use of water in both the construction of, and through the occupancy of, new developments which should also progress this objective and mitigate the potential adverse effects.
+Policy CS30 provides funding for water efficiency improvements in the existing housing and public building stock.
 In addition, minimising emissions of pollutants into the natural environment, i.e. into the ground, atmosphere or water, should have a positive effect on protecting and maintaining water quality.